 Preproduction Preproduction fees may include any work that is done in preparation for a photoshoot.
 This might include scouting, meetings, or other types of coordination that happens before a shoot.
 It's most common to charge for preproduction days if you are not charging a general creative fee (which may include/cover these tasks), but it can also be broken out separately.

 Travel Days A travel day is charged for time spent traveling if a photo job is not local, and particularly if one travel on days that are not included as the shoot days.
 The rationale for this fee is to compensate for the time spent traveling for a job, as they cannot be earning money otherwise during this time.
 Travel days may often be billed as half or other fraction of a traditional day rate, but the fee may depend on the time spent traveling and other factors of the job.

 Photo Assistants Assistants are a common expense.
 One might have various kinds of assistants, from lighting or technical assistants to those who are acting as second shooters, but for this case all assistants are grouped under this term.

 Hair and Makeup/Wardrobe HMU and/or wardrobe stylists may be another common expense if required by the client/job.

 Equipment Equipment expenses may include gear rentals or rates for one's own photography gear, lighting equipment, grip and so forth.
 Gear expenses may be charged at a per day rate.

 Editing and Post-Processing If you're delivering photographer selects, processing files, color correcting or performing retouching on images, this work should be considered as an expense as it all takes time and effort (either your own or someone else's).

-Location/Studio Expenses This expense is for the location used for a shoot, whether that's a location rental or the expense of one's own studio space or a rental.
+Location/Studio Expenses This expense is for the location used for a shoot, whether that's a location rental, location permits or the expense of one's own studio space or a rental.